CoopHive/Apiary/notes/design.md

 ## Introduction

 The problem statement starts with the presence of a chain-generic/asset generic marketplace to interact optimally against.
 The value of the protocol is in recognizing, for example, the existance of idle computational power on the planet and of existing computational tasks that could be interested offering something in exchange for such a task to be performed.
-This creates an off-chain market of negotiation in which agents compete/cooperate to cut a good deal, i.e., they act optimally with respect to their fitness landscape, their action space and their state space.
+This creates an off-chain market of negotiation in which agents compete/cooperate to cut a good deal, i.e., they act optimally with respect to their fitness landscape, their action space and their state space (like in every market, negotiation helps the bid inform a "fair market value").

 While the outcome of each negotiation goes on chain, negotiations are performed off-chain, and both on-chain and off-chain data can be used to inform various negotiation strategies.